mhavas/ccs2-505/README.md

 ccs2-505-L01
 ============

-This is a code repository for lecture 1 of McGill University's CCS2-505 Application Programming Course.
+This is a code repository for McGill University's CCS2-505 Application Programming Course.
+The code present here is for practice problems discussed in class.

-*Area.java* is for a demonstration
-*Calculator.java* should be improved